Transplant Center: Lung

 - Excellence.
 The UF Health Lung Transplant Program has an average wait list time of three months, which compares favorably to the state average of six months.
-Our one-year survival rate of 90.05% exceeds the national average of 88.85%, according to the Scientific Registry of Transplant Recipients (SRTR).
-Moreover, UF Health has the lowest adult waitlist mortality rate among all lung transplant programs in the state.
+Our one-year survival rate of 95.2% exceeds the national average of 89.07%, according to the Scientific Registry of Transplant Recipients (SRTR), making us one of the top programs in the U.S. Moreover, UF Health has the lowest adult waitlist mortality rate among all lung transplant programs in the state.
 This means that choosing UF Health for your lung transplant gives you a better overall outcome: 1) shorter wait time, 2) high likelihood of surviving after transplant and 3) lowest likelihood of dying while waiting for new lungs.

 Lung transplant services

 We offer lung transplantation services for children and adults.